What Is a Fume Hood?

 • Use caution when removing and adding chemicals, tools, and testing apparatus to and from fume hoods

-• Keep sash as closed as possible while still accommodating a comfortable range of motion for work
+• Keep the sash as closed as possible while still accommodating a comfortable range of motion for work

 • Double-check filters on ductless fume hoods to ensure they are the proper type